Summary

 Job Title: Technical Writer

-Accomplishments: Find, organize, and format documentation for Network Services in Jira Confluence.
+Accomplishments: Find, organize, cleanup, and store documentation for Network Services in Jira Confluence.
+This included creating the repository in Confluence, using HTML.

 Tools: Microsoft Office 360 (Word, PowerPoint).
 Microsoft SharePoint.
-Jira Confluence.
+Atlassian Confluence.
+HTML.

 Hi-Tech Talents, LLC, Bellevue, Washington